 - Approximately 185,000 amputations occur in the United States each year.

-- There are over million people amputees living in the US.
+- There are over 2 million amputees living in the United States.

-- Approximately 45% of all lost limbs are as a result of a traumatic event or accident.
+- Approximately 45 percent of all lost limbs are as a result of a traumatic event or accident.

-- 65% of all amputations involve the loss of one or more fingers (the most common type of amputation).
+- 65 percent of all amputations involve the loss of one or more fingers (the most common type of amputation).